haraka/Haraka/docs/plugins/dkim_sign.md

 ## Single Domain Configuration

-To sign all messages with a single DKIM key, these config settings are required.
+To sign all messages with a single DKIM key, you must set the selector and domain in dkim_sign.ini.
+You must also save your DKIM private key in the file `dkim.private.key` in the Haraka config directory.

 - selector = name